-Prohibited Conduct for Employees: Drugs: The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance by any employee of UA while they are at work for the University or at another site where the employee is carrying out assigned duties, is prohibited.
+Prohibited Conduct for Employees: Drugs: The unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance by any employee of UA while he or she is at work for the University or at another site where the employee is carrying out assigned duties, is prohibited.
 The term "controlled substance" refers to any chemical substance whose distribution and/or use is controlled or prohibited by some law or statute, or whose distribution and/or use is permitted by a prescription issued by a licensed practitioner.
-Alcohol: To help provide employees with a safe, productive work environment, the possession, distribution, or consumption of alcoholic beverages is not permitted on the work site or on other University property during normal working hours, unless such occurs in the course of an authorized business or special University function that includes alcoholic beverages or where consumption was otherwise approved by the University.
+Alcohol: In order to ensure that all employees are working in a safe, productive environment, the possession, distribution, or consumption of alcoholic beverages is not permitted on the work site or on other University property during normal working hours, unless such occurs in the course of an authorized business or special University function that includes alcoholic beverages or where consumption was otherwise approved by the University.
 By extension, no employee may report to work while under the influence of alcohol.

-Prohibited Conduct for Students: Students are required to uphold the Code of Student Conduct, The Drug Free Campus and Workplace Policy, the Approved Alcohol Venue Policy, the Alcohol and Other Drug Policy for Students, and the federal, state and local laws.
-In addition to complying with all drug/alcohol laws, the following summarizes essential rules students are required to abide by:
+Prohibited Conduct for Students: Students are required to uphold the Code of Student Conduct, the policies that are noted as appendices to the University of Alabama Alcohol and Other Drug Policy for Students, and the federal, state and local laws.
+In addition to complying with all drug/alcohol laws (see Attachments 1-3 of Drug-Free Campus and Workplace Policy), the following summarizes essential rules students are required to abide by: